Colonial-Dev/fishtank/doc/tankctl.1.md

 : Execute an arbitrary command inside a container.

-list
+images

-: List all managed containers and their status.
+: List all managed images.

 restart